Monday, February 8th, from 2-3p.m.

 This month, stop by for consultation on the following apps and services:

-- Research Patient Data Registry (RPDR) & Biobank Portal: The Research Patient Data Registry (RPDR) is a centralized clinical data registry, or data warehouse that gathers clinical information from various Partners hospital systems.
+- Research Patient Data Registry (RPDR) & Biobank Portal: The Research Patient Data Registry (RPDR) is a centralized clinical data registry or data warehouse that gathers clinical information from various Mass General Brigham hospital systems.
 The Biobank Portal is a tool that links consented subjects from the Partners Biobank with their health care data from the electronic medical record (EMR).

 - R is a free, open-source programming language and software environment for statistical computing and graphics.
 The R User Group seeks to bring this community together to share ideas, discuss R related topics, and provide direction for new and experienced users.